akamai/cli-terraform/README.md

    akamai terraform [global flags] export-iam [subcommand] [flags]

 Subcommands:
-    all                     Exports all available Terraform Users, Groups, Roles, IP Allowlist and CIDR block resources allowlist               Exports Terraform IP Allowlist and CIDR block resources group [group id]        Exports group by id with relevant users and their roles role [role id]          Exports role by id with relevant users and their groups
+    all                     Exports all available Terraform users, groups, roles, IP allowlist and CIDR block resources. allowlist               Exports Terraform IP Allowlist and CIDR block resources group [group id]        Exports group by id with relevant users and their roles role [role id]          Exports role by id with relevant users and their groups